-For assessing indirect exposure to spray drift for adults and small children, the residential lawns/turf post-application SOP is considered by US EPA as the standard method (US EPA 2013).
+For assessing indirect exposure to spray drift for adults and small children, the US EPA residential lawns/turf post-application SOP is considered as the standard method (US EPA, 2013).
 That is, activities of adults and children on the contaminated lawn may result in transfer of spray drift deposition from different surfaces to their skin.
-In addition to the contact exposure via skin, exposure to spray drift deposition may occur via mouthing such as hand-to-mouth, object-to-mouth, and incidental soil ingestion for small children.
-In this exposure assessment, females of 13-49 years are a primary focus because of their potential increase in susceptibility to the toxicological effects of CPF during pregnancy.
-The US EPA residential SOP identifies activity patterns associated with children in the 1-2 year old life-stage as resulting in the highest exposure potential to CPF residue on: 1) turf; 2) contaminated lawn via direct dermal contact and (or) mouthing such as hand-to-mouth, object-to-mouth, and 3) incidental soil ingestion.
+In addition to the contact exposure via skin, exposure to spray drift deposition may occur via different mouthing activities, such as hand-to-mouth, object-to-mouth, and incidental soil ingestion for small children.
+In this exposure assessment, females 13-49 years old are a primary focus because of their potential increase in susceptibility to the toxicological effects of CPF during pregnancy.
+For children 1-2 years old, the US EPA Residential SOP (Addenda 1: Consideration of Spray Drift) indicates that children at this lifestage exhibit the highest exposure potential to pesticide contaminated lawn from spray drift due to dermal contact and different mouthing activities: hand-to-mouth, object-to-mouth, and incidental soil ingestion.